chainsx/fedora-riscv-builder/doc/install-guild-licheepi4a.md

 I don't need to tell you this, right?

+:)

 #### Flashing System to EMMC use EMMC-Flasher

 You need to download the `u-boot-emmc-flasher.bin` file provided in the Release of this project.

+Hold down the `BOOT` key and connect the power supply to the development board.

 ```
 sudo ./fastboot flash ram ./images/u-boot-emmc-flasher.bin
 sudo ./fastboot reboot
 ```

 Then the EMMC of LicheePi 4A will be mapped as a disk and displayed on your computer.
-At this time, you can use the etcher or dd command to write the image to it.
+At this time, you can use the `etcher` or `dd command` to write the image to it.

 ### u-boot System Selection Order